 4. Storing all records off-site – I first heard about this tactic during an auditor course I was co-teaching.
 During the course, we had many reasons why the company should be able to provide the records in a timely manner.
 However, I have experienced this first-hand as a third-party auditor.
 When this happens, I do three things: 1) increase my sampling of records that are available, 2) carefully review supplier controls and supplier evaluation of the storage facility (assuming it is outsourced), and 3) verify that the company has a systematic means for tracking the location (i.e., – pallet and box) for every record sent to storage.
 FDA investigators will simply move along to another record and follow-up on their earlier request with a second visit, or a request to send a copy of the document to them after the inspection.

-3. Identifying information as confidential – A company can claim information is confidential and may not be shared with the public, but very little information is “confidential” with regard to the FDA or Notified Bodies.
-Therefore, this strategy almost never works.
+3. Identifying information as confidential – A company can claim information is confidential and may not be shared with the public.
+Still, very little information is “confidential” concerning the FDA or Notified Bodies.
+Therefore, this strategy rarely works.
 In fact, this will enrage most FDA investigators.
 In training courses, I train auditors to ask the auditee to redact confidential information.
-For example, a CAPA log may have confidential information in the descriptions, but the trend data on opening and closing dates is never confidential.
+For example, a CAPA log may have confidential information in the descriptions, but the trend data on opening and closing dates are never confidential.

 2. The FDA is not allowed to look at those records – Although this statement is technically true for internal audit reports and management reviews, the FDA always says that they can access this information through the CAPA system.
 What the FDA means is that there should always be evidence of CAPAs from internal audits and management reviews.
 If there is not, then this will quickly become a 483.
 Another person I met tells the story that when they agreed to share the management review records with the investigator, the inspector rarely issued a 483.
 When they refused to share the management review with the FDA, the inspection went quite badly from that point forth.
 I don’t agree with being vindictive, but it happens.

 1. Show me where that is required – This is just silly.
-Investigators and auditors are trained on the regulations, while you are trained on your procedures.
-Spend your time and effort figuring out how your procedures meet the regulations in some way.
+Investigators and auditors are trained on the regulations, while you are educated on your procedures.
+Spend your time and effort, figuring out how your procedures meet the regulations in some way.
 Challenging the investigator excites the investigator.
 We all like a challenge–and we rarely lose.
 One auditee tried this approach with me in front of their CEO.
-This experience gave me the opportunity to show off that I had memorized the clause in question–and the corresponding guidance document sections.
-I think the CEO realized quickly that the management representative was not terribly qualified.
+This experience allowed me to show off that I had memorized the clause in question–and the corresponding guidance document sections.
+I think the CEO realized quickly that the management representative was not qualified.